Maidenhead: Geography

 The Maidenhead urban area includes urban and suburban regions within the bounds of the town, called Maidenhead Court, North Town, Furze Platt, Pinkneys Green, Highway, Tittle Row, Boyn Hill, Fishery and Bray Wick; as well as adjoining built-up areas in surrounding civil parishes: Cox Green and Altwood in Cox Green parish, Woodlands Park in White Waltham parish, and part of Bray Wick in Bray parish.
 Bray village is linked to Maidenhead by the exclusive Fishery Estate which lies on the west bank of the Thames.

-To the east, on the opposite side of the river from Maidenhead, is the large village of Taplow in Buckinghamshire which almost adjoins the suburban village of Burnham, Buckinghamshire, which itself nearly adjoins the urban area of the large, industrial town of Slough.
-To the north are the Cookhams, Cookham Village, Cookham Rise and Cookham Dean.
+To the east, on the opposite side of the river from Maidenhead, is the large village of Taplow in Buckinghamshire which almost adjoins the suburban village of Burnham, which itself nearly adjoins the urban area of the large, industrial town of Slough.
+To the north are the Cookhams: Cookham Village, Cookham Rise and Cookham Dean.
 To the west is the area of Pinkneys Green.
 These lie south of the Berkshire-Buckinghamshire border, which is formed by the River Thames (which then bends southwards to form the Maidenhead-Taplow border).
 Adjoining Bray and Bray Wick to the south is the suburban village of Holyport.
-Continuing by road to the South-East leads to the historic, royal twin towns of Windsor and Eton.
+Continuing by road to the south-east leads to the historic, royal twin towns of Windsor and Eton.